Cold inflation pressure

 Cold inflation pressure is the inflation pressure of a tire as measured before a car is driven and the tires warmed up.
 Recommended cold inflation pressure is displayed in the owner's manual and on the Tire Information Placard attached to the vehicle door edge, pillar, glovebox door or fuel filler flap.

 Cold inflation pressure is a gauge pressure and not an absolute pressure.

-Tire pressure is commonly measured in psi in the imperial and US customary systems; bar, which is deprecated but accepted for use with SI; or the kilopascal (kPa), which is an SI unit.
+Tire pressure is commonly measured in psi in the imperial and US customary systems, in the metric unit bar, or in kilopascals (kPa), an SI unit.

 Under-inflated tires reduce fuel economy, decrease performance, cause increased wear on the edges of the tread surface, and can lead to overheating and premature failure of the tire.

 Over-inflated tires on the other hand may lead to discomfort, decreased performance, and increased wear on the center part of the tread surface.

 A 2001 NHTSA study found that 40% of passenger cars have at least one tire under-inflated by 6 psi or more.
 The number one cause of tire failure was determined to be under-inflation.
 Drivers are encouraged to make sure their tires are adequately inflated at all times.